sitrucp/canada_immigration_data/README.md

 These have been created specifically to be in a format to be used with common data analysis tools such as Excel Pivot Tables, MS Power BI, Tableau, etc.

 Recommend that you set a filter `total_flag`=False to get just detail rows and the analytical tool you use can create the totals by grouping by categories and years etc.

+The PDF file `power_bi_report.pdf` contains tables and charts created using this data.

 ## Dependencies